joonhosung/GPU-Ray_Trace-Rust/PROPOSAL.md

 ## Key features
 ### Primary Features
 1. Performance Optimization
-   * Multi-architecture GPU Backend
+   * GPU Acceleration
-     * Generic gpu backend that utilizes existing crates to run on different gpu architectures.
-     * The utilization of the [emu](https://github.com/calebwin/emu) crate will be our first experiment, because emu provides a clean macro interface for running programs on the GPU and has a relatively simple programming pattern.
-     * Alternatively, implementation will explore wgpu for cross-platform compatibility [wgpu](https://github.com/gfx-rs/wgpu).
-   * Nvidia-specific CUDA implementation
-     * Targets Nvidia GPUs specifically.
-     * Currently aiming to utilize the [Rust-CUDA](https://github.com/Rust-GPU/Rust-CUDA/tree/master) project for implementing CUDA kernels.
-   * CPU Performance Enhancement
-     * Further optimization of existing multi-threaded CPU implementation by identifying sub-optimal execution patterns and optimizable performance bottlenecks.

-Ray intersection calculations can be sent off to the GPU for ultra-quick processing.
+     * Ray intersection calculations can be sent off to the GPU for ultra-quick processing.

-The following crates will be explored to add GPU acceleration:
+     * The following crates will be explored to add GPU acceleration:
        * emu - procedural macro uses OpenCL to automatically determine what parts of the provided code can be accelerated with a GPU.
 As it's automatic, it will be the easiest to use, but will likely not provide as much optimization compared to the below two options.
        * WebGPU - Will need to compartmentalize the parallelizable code into compute shaders to then provide as a shader module for the program.
        * opencl3
+   * CPU Enhancement
+     * Further optimization of existing multi-threaded CPU implementation by identifying sub-optimal execution patterns and optimizable performance bottlenecks.

+2. Animation System Integration
+   * Physics-driven object motion.
+   * Smooth camera path interpolation and rotation of object.
+    1. Keyframe
+    2. cv::videoio::VideoWriter
+    3. Camera movement
+    4. Object movement (JUN HO FINISH)

+### Secondary Features
+1. Animation System Optimization
+   * UI Integration and Monitoring
+     * Real-time animation parameter controls in the interactive interface.
+     * Live performance metrics and profiling data.
+     * Frame-by-frame preview and adjustment capabilities.
+   * Performance Enhancement
+     * Systematic analysis of animation pipeline bottlenecks.
+     * Implementation of caching strategies for repeated calculations.

 2. Interactive User Interface
    * Real-time render and preview capabilities.
      * Preview functionality for image selection, and interactive selection opposed to command-line argument input.